 After your have confirmed your estimate, you’ll need to send us your audio saved as two uncompressed .WAV files (“Side A” and “Side B”), in order to start your order.
 Please include a timing sheet, complete with track titles and start & end times for each, to serve as a reference for lacquer cutting.
 You can upload your files to smashedplastic.wetransfer.com.

 Yes, you can start your order with us and supply any of the pieces that you already have.
 We offer full assembly & packaging services using any of the pieces that you supply.

 We require 50% of your order up-front, in order to cut lacquers, create stampers, and start printing your inner labels, jackets etc. The remaining 50% is due on approval of the test pressing in order to complete your full order.

 Please let us know the details of your stampers, including where and when they were produced, and we can confirm whether they will work for our presses.

-The maximum audio time that we recommend for a 12” LP cut at 33 1/3 RPM is 25 minutes per side.
-We recommend shooting for around 20 minutes per side, in order to create the best sounding results.
+The optimal audio run time that we recommend for a 12” LP cut at 33 1/3 RPM is 18-21 minutes per side, in order to create the best sounding results.

 Your catalog number is a release number that you create, that is unique to your project.
 This catalog number is how we track the parts of your order (including how your lacquers and plates are numbered and archived).
 Typically, catalog numbers are made up of three letters describing the label or artist name followed by the release number – ie “SPR-112” for Smashed Plastic Records release number 112.

 If you have any questions about what to look for when reveiewing your test pressing, please check out our Guide to Reviewing Test Pressings.